adityadubal/Checkout_System/README.md

 To run this program on IDE look for their instructions.

 ## Running The Tests:

 To run these test cases on windows command prompt, enter the following command

 Python test_checkout_system.py

+## Containerization using Docker

+First of all copy the Dockerfile above in your current directory.
+Then navigate to working directory in Docker command line interface.
+Enter following command to build project.

+docker build -t checkout .

+Here checkout is tag of dockerfile.
+Now to run this project enter following command:

+docker run --name=challenge -t -i checkout python checkout_system.py

+Make sure all above files are in same folder.
+By default Docker uses the json-file driver to record containers logs.
+You can get this location by running:

+docker inspect --format='{{.LogPath}}' challenge

+Here challenge is the name of container.

 ## Author
 Aditya Dubal